 I am grateful to the hon.
 Gentleman for giving way.
 I am here to support him and congratulate him on securing the debate.
-Does he agree that the impact of projects such as this on the local economy, and especially the long-term benefits, has to be a significant consideration for Government?
+Does he agree that the impact of such projects on the local economy, and especially the long-term benefits, has to be a significant consideration for Government?
 Everybody in the United Kingdom could benefit from projects just like this.

 I thank the hon.
 Gentleman for his intervention, and I could not agree more.
 One reason why I applied for this debate is to espouse the long-term benefits of these projects and how that will align with the country’s industrial strategy.